galaxyproject/training-material/topics/imaging/tutorials/yolo_prediction/tutorial.md

 >
 >    > <warning-title> Models type </warning-title>
 >    >
->    > The model is trained only for detection, not segmentation
+>    > The model is trained only for detection, not segmentation.
 >    >
 >    {: .warning}
 >